balfieri/aws/README.md

 <p>
-Return all i-nnn instance ids for all stopped instances that were running the given command_line:</p>
+Return all i-nnn instance ids for all stopped instances that were running the given local_script:</p>
 <pre>
-owner_insts -command "command_line" -state stopped
+owner_insts -script "local_script" -state stopped
 </pre>

 <p>
-For each stopped instance your PC-side script will typically want to copy some results_file from the instance to the current directory on your PC, and then delete the instance:</p>
+For each stopped instance your PC-side script will typically want to copy some results_file or stdout in /var/log/cloud-init-output.log from the instance to the current directory on your PC, and then delete the instance:</p>

 <pre>
 fm_inst i-nnn results_file .
+fm_inst i-nnn /var/log/cloud-init-output.log .
 delete_inst i-nnn
 </pre>